MeAmarP/Fruit-Classification/README.md

 ### TODO:
 + Test with more epochs.
 + add method to Evaluate prediction accuracy and loss on whole test dataset
-+ Add docStrings for each of the function you have written.

 ## Refrences: